center-for-threat-informed-defense/summiting-the-pyramid/docs/detection-ttv/detectioncoverage/index.rst

 observable that is difficult for an adversary to avoid may also occur frequently during legitimate activity.

-See :doc:`Detection Quality <detection-quality>` for detailed guidance on these dimensions.
+See :ref:`Detection Quality <detection-quality>` for detailed guidance on these dimensions.